What are the different types of clothes fastening out there?

 Buttons – The Original Clothes Fastenings!

-Buttons are the first thing we think of when it comes to considering clothes fastenings.
+Buttons are the first thing we think of when it comes to considering garment fasteners.
 Quickly followed by zippers.
 So, lets get buttons out the way first before we dig a little deeper!

 Most buttons you find on fashion creations are flat buttons, These lie flat against the fabric and generally have two to four holes in the centre that the needle and thread are passed through.